spirom/learning-spark-with-java/README.md

-The basic approach used in this project is to create multiple small, free-standing example programs that each illustrate an aspect fo Spark usage, and to use code comments to explain as muny details as seems useful to beginning Spark programmers.
+The basic approach used in this project is to create multiple small, free-standing example programs that each illustrate an aspect fo Spark usage, and to use code comments to explain as many details as seems useful to beginning Spark programmers.

 ## Dependencies